Most people are surprised to see what we do here on one acre. We have other acreage but our actual homestead is just one acre.

-The garden and house takes up roughly 1/4 but I have fruit trees (3 kind of apple, heirloom crabapple, and pears) and berry bushes ( current, quince, elderberry, and I’m working on a raspberry patch but it’s struggling).
-I’m working on a food forest throughout the whole property.
-Something I wish I had of started intentionally years ago but we do the best we can where we are at the time.
+The garden and house takes up roughly 1/4 but I have fruit trees (3 kind of apple, heirloom crabapple, and pears) and berry bushes ( current, quince, elderberry, and I’m working on a raspberry patch) I’m working on a food forest throughout the whole property.
+Something I wish I had of started intentionally years ago but our family farm had so much abundance I just went there to pick.
 It’s never to late to start.

 Our goal (okay my goal, the reluctant farmer is on board however I am the big, hairy idea person of this team) is to use every square inch to grow more of our own food, to benefit the land, and all the animals on it, to establish better systems for self sufficiency, and raise brood stock before moving them to pasture at our other locations.